immutables/immutables.github.io/immutable.md

 while other features are too complex or too specific — so it's better to not implement them.
 Power to weight ratio is always considered!

-- Default and derived attributes cannot reliably refer to any other default or derived attribute.
 - Abstract value class could not be parameterized with type variables, however it could extend or implement parameterized type when actual types supplied.